Automattic/gridicons/npm/publish/PUBLISHING.md

 ## Generate a new npm package version
 It is highly recommended that you take the time to review the material provided by npm on [semantic versioning](https://docs.npmjs.com/getting-started/semantic-versioning).

-To update the version of the package that you need to publish you need to executed the following command:
+To update the version of the package that you need to publish you need to execute the following command:

 `npm version <version_type>`